Magferat/food-kangaro-client/README.md

 # FoodKangaroo
-cliant site of A full Stack project.
+It's the cliant site of a full Stack project.
 Made with React, BootStrap , JavaScript , Firebase and React Router